pawandevworld/DynaSync/readme.md

-#Create a New Folder with Solution Name
+# Create a New Folder with Solution Name
-#Open the Solution Folder from xCode
+# Open the Solution Folder from xCode
-#Open CLI and run
+# Open CLI and run
         dotnet new sln
-        this will create a solution with same name as the Folder
+#        this will create a solution with same name as the Folder
-#Now Run
+# Now Run
         dotnet new webapi -controllers -n API  #API can be replaced by any Name you prefer dotnet sln add API #This will bind the API to the solution

-#Run the command to set HTTPS certificate for localserver
+# Run the command to set HTTPS certificate for localserver
 dotnet dev-certs https --trust dotnet dev-certs https --clean #to try again

-#Now Run
+# Now Run
         ng new MyAngularApp #MyAngularApp can be replaced by any Name you Prefer

-#GoBack to Solution Folder
+# GoBack to Solution Folder
         npm install -g @angular/cli #install nmp package

-#GoBack to MyAngularApp
+# GoBack to MyAngularApp
            ng serve

-webAPI     commands dotnet build / dotnet run classlib   commands ng serve
+# webAPI     commands dotnet build / dotnet run
+# classlib   commands ng serve

 # In the appsettings.Development.json add the following
-,

   "ConnectionStrings": {
     "DefaultConnection": "Data Source=devpulse.db"

 # Install dotnet ef from nuget.org
-#The Entity Framework Core tools help with design-time development tasks.
+# The Entity Framework Core tools help with design-time development tasks.
 They're #primarily used to manage Migrations and to scaffold a DbContext and entity types by #reverse engineering the schema of a database.
-#This package, dotnet-ef is for cross-platform command line tooling that can be used #anywhere.
+# This package, dotnet-ef is for cross-platform command line tooling that can be used #anywhere.
 dotnet tool install --global dotnet-ef --version 9.0.1
 # Must match major version of our project
 # Commands: